 Laura S. Lynes, M.A., L.L.M

-Laura is the co-founder and president of The Resilience Institute (TRI) where she also leads resilience and adaptation planning projects.
-She holds a master of law with distinction in climate change law & policy and a master degree in intercultural and international communications, and is a graduate of the Oxford Adaptation Academy.
+Laura is the co-founder and President of The Resilience Institute (TRI) in Canada.
+She holds a master of law with distinction in climate change law & policy, a master degree in intercultural and international communications, and is a graduate of the Oxford Adaptation Academy.
 Formerly she was the director of government relations and head of applied research at a specialized post-secondary institute.
 She is a National Rapporteur for the Climate Change Litigation Initiative (C2LI), an alumna of the US State Department’s International Visitor Leadership Program (IVLP) and, a Focal Point of the UNFCCC Nairobi Work Programme.
-Laura recently received the Dean’s Excellence Award at Strathclyde University Law School and prior to that, the American Sociological Association’s Jane Goodall Fellowship for her work on perceptions on inclusion of large carnivores in communities.
+Awards include the Dean’s Excellence Award at Strathclyde University Law School and the American Sociological Association’s Jane Goodall Fellowship for her work on perceptions on inclusion of large carnivores in communities.

 Jennifer Feikes, P.h.D, CPA, CGA

 VP Finance & Operations

 As a designated professional account, Jen brings a wealth of experience in finance, planning, and operations, primarily in the not-for-profit and public sectors, to her role at TRI.
 As a senior finance consultant and manager, Jen has supported numerous organizations in the Bow Valley over the past 15+ years.
 Specific areas of expertise include: business and accounting operations, grant and project management, financial planning and reporting, performance management, governance, and risk management.
 Jen also holds a BSc in Mechanical Engineering from Cornell University and a PhD from Oxford University in Engineering Science in the field of biomechanics.
 The breadth of her background and worldwide experience has helped Jen develop an analytical, yet holistic and cross-disciplinary approach in all aspects of her work.
 Results-oriented and values-driven, she is passionate about leveraging her skills to help TRI grow and flourish to become a global leader in the realm of climate adaptation.